Frequently Asked Questions

 The route will be through the heart of the St. Louis metro area and will take place almost entirely on concrete or asphalt sidewalks and streets.
 The route will take pilgrims through some busy areas/neighborhoods, but also through some quiet parks.
 A significant portion will be in the heavily urban central corridor of the City of St. Louis.
 Check out this map to see roughly where the route will take us.

-Family and friends are welcome (and encouraged!) to attend the Masses that will be offered - approximately 3:30 p.m. on Saturday at the Carmel of St. Joseph and the closing Mass at 11am on Sunday at the Shrine of St. Joseph.
+Family and friends are welcome (and encouraged!) to attend the Masses that will be offered - approximately 3:30 p.m. on Saturday at the Carmel of St. Joseph and the closing Mass on Sunday at the Shrine of St. Joseph.

 The remainder of the pilgrimage is intended to be an opportunity for the participants to "disconnect" from the world and focus on their relationship with God.
 In this sense, the Pilgrimage is like a retreat.